 Director Damien Chazelle initially crafted a short film called Whiplash, based on his experiences as a member of a strict jazz band.
 It garnered attention at Sundance and granted him the resources needed to turn that short film into a full-length feature.

-The story of ambitious drummer Andrew (Miles Teller) at odds with his abusive instructor Terence Fletcher (J. K. Simmons) is filled with layers of thematic goodness as it critiques ideas of success, artistry, and jazz.
+The story of ambitious drummer Andrew (played by Miles Teller) at odds with his abusive instructor Terence Fletcher (played by J. K. Simmons) is filled with layers of thematic goodness as it critiques ideas of success, artistry, and jazz.

-Ex Machina is a high-concept sci-fi flick with a simple premise: a computer programmer (Domhnall Gleeson) is hired by a billionaire (Oscar Isaac) to conduct the Turing test on a humanoid robot named Ava (Alicia Vikander) to determine if she's truly sentient or not.
+Ex Machina is a high-concept sci-fi flick with a simple premise: a computer programmer (played by Domhnall Gleeson) is hired by a billionaire (played by Oscar Isaac) to conduct the Turing test on a humanoid robot named Ava (played by Alicia Vikander) to determine if she's truly sentient or not.

 This becomes the basis for a cautionary tale about the exploitation of technology and the male gaze.
 It shows that cruelty can come in many forms, making Alex Garland's magnificent debut a harrowing gem.